unixpickle/approb/README.md

-# probability
+# approb

-This package will contain a set of tools for approximating various probabilities.
+This package contains a set of tools for probability approximating.
 It is mainly intended to be used to check one's manual calculations.